albatrossflavour/puppet_os_patching/README.md

 PARAMETERS:
 - dpkg_params : Optional[String]
     Any additional parameters to include in the dpkg command
-- reboot : Optional[Boolean]
+- reboot : Optional[Variant[Boolean, Enum['Always', 'Never', 'If Patched', 'Smart']]]
     Should the server reboot after patching has been applied?
-(Defaults to false)
+(Defaults to "Never")
 - security_only : Optional[Boolean]
     Limit patches to those tagged as security related?
 (Defaults to false)
 - timeout : Optional[Integer]